csci338/spring2025/pages/_assignments/lab01.md

 1. [OS Environment Exercises](#dot-files)
 1. [Vim / Emacs Exercises](#vim-emacs)

-**We have curated a list of useful resources on the [course resources page](../resources/).** Please see the "Command Line" and "Code Editors" sections:
+**I have curated a list of useful resources on the [course resources page](../resources/).** Please see the "Command Line" and "Code Editors" sections:

 {:#vscode}